maxbarrett/forecast/README.md

 # Forecast App

-TODO: Implement unit tests & Google Maps API.
-Add Node Express HTTP server & remove JSONP.
+TODO: Implement unit tests, Google Maps API & remove JSONP.

-## Build & development
+## To build:

 Run `npm install` & `bower install` for dependencies.

-Run `grunt` for building and `grunt serve` for a preview.
+## To serve:

+Run `npm start` & point browser to `http://localhost:8000/`

-## Testing
+## To test:

 **There are no tests yet**

-Running `grunt test` will run the unit tests with karma
+Run `grunt test` to run the Jasmine unit tests with karma